 The kids had lots of questions for the officers and got and up-close introduction to their K9 officer.
 Click to see the video!!!

 Young people need peer support, not peer conflict.

 The Playmakers has a mission to empower today’s youth to be the change in themselves, their families and their communities.
 Through mentoring and coaching character development, our young Playmakers learn what it means to be part of a team and have a pay-it-forward attitude in life.
 We mentor youth who are struggling with issues on the playground or academics.
 Our coaching give the kids powerful tools to apply during times of high-stress in their lives, to help them make better decisions for their future.
 Our program acts as support mechanism after the school day is done, and in the summer when gaps in learning can occur.

-Driven by his passion for helping lost kids, The Playmakers Executive Director Greg “Coach Roz” Roeszler grew a one-campus after-school program to multiple elementary school campuses within 4 school districts in the Sacramento region.
-If you would like to learn more how you can help pay-it-forward, we invite you to visit one of our programs.
+Driven by his passion for helping lost kids, The Playmakers Executive Director Greg “Coach Roz” Roeszler is paying it forward and forming Playmakers Communities in the Sacramento, CA, Buffalo, NY and Omaha, NE.
+If you would like to learn more how you can help, we invite you to contact us and volunteer at our next event.

 Outside the classroom, young people need peer support, not peer conflict.

 Our mission is to mentor youth who are struggling, with a focus on character development.
 Our coaches give the kids powerful tools to apply during times of high-stress in their lives, to help them make better decisions for their future.
 Our program acts as support mechanism after the school day is done, and in the summer when gaps in learning occur.

 For kids that come from disadvantaged and sometimes volatile backgrounds, The Playmakers Team is a safe place where they can feel included and learn who they want to be through character development, academics, fitness and recreation